swent-group10/mvp-prd/template/9-design.md

 *How is it organised?*

-All data is stored in a noSQL database, with separate collections for users (and their meals) and for posts.
+All data is stored in a NoSQL database, with separate collections for users (and their meals) and for posts.

 *Where is it stored?*